horiaahmed/DevOps-Internship-Assessment-Todo-List-Nodejs/README.md

 - Then I want to increase availability by managing more than one host and made automation on both [ orcale-vm and cloud machine (aws-ec2) ]
 - Two Hosts Managed successfully
 ![](https://github.com/horiaahmed/DevOps-Internship-Assessment-Todo-List-Nodejs/blob/main/assets/screenshots/2025-07-28%20(7).png)

+By compeleted this **phase 2&3**
+Ansible has to run from your local machine against the VM.
+This requirement also achieved
+---
+### Part3 -